lsaravia/MetawebsAssembly/MetawebsAssembly.md

 random
 z-score

-Trophic level         1.29       1.09
-assembly
-z-score

 Modularity            0.37       0.48      0.45

 Modularity            0.89     *18.97    *85.75
 random
 z-score

-Modularity           -0.38       0.41
-assembly
-z-score
 ------------------------------------------------

 Table: Network global properties across scales.
 The *Metaweb* represents the marine predator-prey relationships of Antarctica, the *Weddell Sea* and *Potter Cove* are the local food webs.
-Z-scores were calculated against 1000 null model networks (random or metaweb assembly models).
+Z-scores were calculated against 1000 random model networks.
 Quantities marked with '*' are significant at 1% level.
 A negative z-score means that the quantity is smaller than the expectation from null model simulations; a positive z-score means that is greater.

 \normalsize